sshnuke333/FPL_Cards/README.md

 # FPL_Cards

-A Card game based on Fantsay Premier League
+A card game based on popular Fantasy Premier League.
+User has to choose a deck of 5 , 7, 9 or 11 cards and will be assigned players at random.
+User then will play against computer taking turns until the user wins/losses all the cards.